 In general, investors don’t try to second-guess the financial markets.
 They take a structured, disciplined approach to investing that recognizes that market declines inevitably will occur.

-I’d be happy to sit down with you to review whether your investment strategy makes sense and how this affects your outlook for retirement.
-Because I work with multiple Chevron employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-Please contact me at (925) 659-0251 with specific questions or to schedule a time to meet.
+We’d be happy to sit down with you to review whether your investment strategy makes sense and how this affects your outlook for retirement.
+Because we work with multiple Chevron employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).

 David Chazin, Insight Wealth Strategies and Lincoln Financial Advisors Corp are not affiliated with Chevron.